 2.3.
-Factory trials of precast concrete products made with recycled demolition aggregate (May 2005) The precast concrete manufacturer requested in 2005 that there should be enough aggregate crushed for several trials rather than just one.
+Factory trials of precast concrete products made with recycled demolition aggregate (May 2005)

+The precast concrete manufacturer requested in 2005 that there should be enough aggregate crushed for several trials rather than just one.
 In total, 10 tonnes of recycled demolition aggregate were delivered to the Forticrete factory at Buxton.
-This comprised 2 tonnes of 6 mm and 2 tonnes of 5 mm to dust of Recycled Masonry Aggregate RMA and 4 tonnes of not "single-sized" but an "all-in" aggregate and 2 tonnes of 5mm to dust of Recycled Concrete Aggregate (RCA).
-Factory trial mixes therefore aimed at investigating the replacement of newly quarried aggregate with (a) RMA at replacement percentages of 20% for the coarse fraction and 20% for the fine fraction, (b) "all-in" RCA aggregate at replacement percentages of 60% for the coarse fraction and 30% for the fine fraction, and (c) RCA at the replacement percentage of 30% for only the fine fraction.
+This comprised 2 tonnes of 6 mm and 2 tonnes of 5 mm to dust of Recycled Masonry Aggregate RMA and 4 tonnes of not "single-sized" but an "all-in" aggregate and 2 tonnes of 5 mm to dust of Recycled Concrete Aggregate (RCA).
+Factory trial mixes therefore aimed at investigating the replacement of newly quarried aggregate with (a) RMA at replacement percentages of 20% for the coarse fraction and 20% for the fine fraction, (b) "all-in" RCA aggregate at replacement percentages of 30% for only the fine fraction.